-In 1981 he started his first newspaper, the Litchfield County Times, and six years later he founded the New York Observer.
+In 1981 he started his first newspaper, the Litchfield County Times, andhe founded the New York Observer.
 For Carter, the process of laying out and designing the overall look of two newspapers generated an interest in graphics.
 The front page of both newspapers relied on the square as its dominant theme.
 Carter began to convert the grids and geometries associated with the printed page from two dimensions to three, using stainless steel, a material that had been familiar to him since his days at Officer Candidate School, where he had learned the art of welding.

 Arthur Carter’s career as a sculptor became the latest statement of his polymath proclivities.
-He was soon producing maquettes of wood, clay, and copper wire, which evolved into larger constructions in silicon bronze and stainless steel—a number of which are on permanent public display in New York City.
+He was soon producing maquettes of wood, clay, and copper wire, which evolved into larger constructions in silicon bronze, copper and stainless steel—a number of which are on permanent public display in New York City, Washington, D.C., California and Connecticut.
 Carter maintains a production facility and design studio in Roxbury, Connecticut.
 Carter’s constructions may take months to complete, but they all begin with three simple tools: a sketch pad, a straightedge, and a compass.